SB-483

 Summary

-Senator Stern's mental health diversion legislation modifies California's pretrial diversion program by requiring defendants to explicitly agree that their recommended treatment plans address their specialized needs.
-The bill also redefines pretrial diversion to ensure courts verify that treatment programs align with the fundamental objectives of mental health diversion.
+Senator Stern's mental health diversion legislation modifies California's pretrial diversion program by requiring defendants to explicitly agree that proposed treatment plans meet their specialized needs.
+The bill redefines pretrial diversion to mandate that courts verify treatment programs align with the fundamental aims of mental health diversion.

 40% progression